Floquet Fractional Chern Insulators and Competing Phases in Twisted Bilayer Graphene: Discussion

 \section{Discussion}

 In this work, we investigate the interaction effect in twisted bilayer graphene irradiated with monochromatic circularly polarized light.
 We work in the regime of high driving frequency.
-When the Floquet valence band obtained from the effective static Hamiltonian is partially occupied by electrons at $\nu=1/3$ filling, we find compelling numerical evidence that Floquet fractional Chern insulators exist for a wide range of twist angle and driving strength, as characterized by the robust ground-state topological degeneracy and the counting of quasihole excitations.
-By calculating the structure factor and the electron occupation numbers, the intriguing interplay of Floquet FCIs with charge density waves and Fermi liquid-like states are also identified in a single phase diagram.
+When the Floquet valence bands obtained from the effective static Hamiltonian are partially occupied by electrons at total $\nu=1/3$ filling, we find compelling numerical evidence that valley-polarized Floquet fractional Chern insulators exist for a wide range of twist angle and driving strength, as characterized by the robust ground-state topological degeneracy and the counting of quasihole excitations.
+By calculating the structure factor and the electron occupation numbers, the intriguing interplay of Floquet FCIs with charge density waves and Fermi liquid states are also identified in a single phase diagram.
 Our results demonstrate the rich many-body physics in Floquet TBG.
-As the effective Hamiltonian in our setup is analogous to the static TBG-hBN system with hBN alignment on both top and bottom sides of TBG, the phase diagram obtained by us may also be helpful to the experimental realization of zero-field FCI in the static TBG-hBN system.
-Our results imply that the zero-field FCI could be stabilized in static TBG-hBN at twist angles larger than the magic value.

 There are several interesting theoretical future directions following our present work.
 First, it would be interesting to take into account more model parameters, such as the ratio $w_0/w_1$ and the dielectric constant, to explore the many-body phase diagram in a larger parameter space.
+The interlayer tunneling may be tuned by applying a longitudinal light.
 Second, while we only consider $\nu=1/3$ filling in this work, it remains unclear whether FCIs at other fillings, especially non-Abelian ones, can be stabilized in this Floquet system.
 Finally, inspired by the recent development in Floquet band structures of other moir\'e materials beyond TBG~\cite{Rodriguez2020,Assi2021,Topp2021,Vogl2021}, it is natural to study the Floquet many-body physics thereof.